CoderJoeW/Flacks-Video-Conference-Software/README.md

 If you change the table names or field names make sure you update the corresponding code

+We also use Cron Jobs to create the numbers for our database so you will need to create a cron job to the file ***server->NETWORK->generateNumbers.php***

+We currently have ours set to 1min so a new number is created every minute

 ## Contributions ##
 This project is currently in a very early stage of development so all contributions are welcome just make sure your code works before submitting a pull request or it will be rejected